Child and Family

 ESSENTIAL JOB FUNCTIONS:

-- Maintain accurate and timely clinical documentation consistent with agency standards.
+- Maintain accurate and timely clinical records consistent with Corporation standards.

-- Participate in team meetings, in-services and supervisory sessions as required.
+- Participate in team/MHCD meetings, in-services, and supervisory sessions as required.

 SKILLS AND COMPETENCIES: